More than 230 Old Settlers, Half Century members gather for OT Days

 Honorary Old Settlers for 2024 will be President Dr. George Schlothauer and Barbara Muhr, vice president.
 Tim Hebbert will be president and Sandra Hebbert will be vice president of the Half Century Club for 2024.

-The Old Settlers offer a multitude of thanks and appreciation to the many volunteers who give of their time and talent to have a successful gathering for Old Settlers and Half Centur Club.
+The Old Settlers offer a multitude of thanks and appreciation to the many volunteers who give of their time and talent to have a successful gathering for Old Settlers and Half Century Club.